-- Leaves of Absence (serious illness, bereavement, maternity, parental, military, personal, and FMLA)
+- Leaves of Absence (serious illness, bereavement, maternity, parental, caregiver, military, personal, family medical care, and FMLA)

-- Maternity = 6 weeks for regular delivery or 8 weeks for a caesarian section.
+- Maternity = 6 weeks for regular delivery.
+For a House Officer who gives birth by caesarian section, 2 additional weeks of paid Serious Illness Leave are provided.
 During the last trimester of pregnancy, and for 2 months postpartum, overnight call will not be scheduled and duty will be limited to 12 consecutive hours.

 - Parental = 6 weeks for a house officer who becomes a parent, including birth mothers who take maternity leave to be used within 1 year of the event (birth, adoption, foster placement).

 Optional Benefits Include: